uf-icbr-bioinformatics/submit/README.md

 ## Configuration file

-You can save commonly-used command-line options to a configuration file, by default `.sbatchrc` in your home directory (this can be changed with the `-conf` command-line option.
+You can save commonly-used command-line options to a configuration file, by default `.sbatchrc` in your home directory (this can be changed with the `-conf` command-line option).
 The configuration file should contain `option=value` entries as you would write them on the sbatch or qsub command-line.
 For example, if you always submit your jobs to the acct1 account and you would like to receive a notification email when a job fails, you can put the following in your `.sbatchrc` file: